JBlitzar/code-completion/NOTES.md

   - <img src="readme-imgs/schedule-diagrams.png">
   - Still training.
 Retraining.
 Let's see if AdamW + gc is faster.
 Patience.
 1.15 ish s/it, same as 1.1 baseline, so idk.
 I'll take faster convergence times, though.
 Then again, it's with respect to the other ones.
 So idk.
   - <img src="readme-imgs/tb-31-curves.png" style="width: 30%">
   - Checking TB, it stabilizes after 20, but 30 looks like a good loss curve, I guess.
 I don't know.
 88% RAM is pressing, but I can get away with one other app open, so I'll just let this cook.
+Tried pin memory, it was about the same.